Seborrheic Dermatitis Flare-Ups

 • The routine being used is too harsh or inconsistent

-A structured routine can help maintain balance and prevent these recurring symptoms see see How to Treat Seborrheic Dermatitis on Scalp.
+A structured routine can help: How to Treat Seborrheic Dermatitis on Scalp

 How to Calm a Flare-Up